 Higher numbers do not necessarily mean better stewardship

 Looking at the number of engagements held by respondents, the survey shows a wide range of responses as set forth in the table below:

 |Number of engagements||Percentage of respondents|

-We believe that the disparity in numbers across managers indicates that the definition of engagement is not standardized, and this leads to different outcomes in terms of counting.
+We believe that the disparity in numbers across managers indicates that the definition of engagement is not standardised, and this leads to different outcomes in terms of counting.
 At Russell Investments, we define engagements as dialogue undertaken to understand, influence and/or improve ESG practices and disclosures.1Engagement can refer to interactions between the investor and current or potential investees (which may be companies, governments, municipalities, etc.) as well as with standard setters on ESG issues.